 Calendar Girl (1993)

-The 1993 film “Calendar Girl,” starring Jason Priestly, Jerry O’Connell and Gabriel Olds, was primarily show in Southern California.
-The film opens and closes with Ned, played by Gabriel Olds, attending college at Royce Hall on the campus of UCLA, located at 10745 Dickson Ct, Los Angeles, CA 90095.
+The 1993 film “Calendar Girl,” starring Jason Priestly, Jerry O’Connell and Gabriel Olds, was primarily shot in Southern California.
+The film opens and closes with Ned, played by Gabriel Olds, attending college at Royce Hall on the campus of UCLA.

-The toy store where Ned works is located at 329 S D St, Perris, CA 92570.
+The toy store where Ned works was located here.
 The building has since been remodeled some.

 LOCATION: 1750 Vine St, Los Angeles, CA 90028